Demi-urge/menace_sandbox/docs/raroi.md

 values push it downward, allowing ranking systems to favour stable and safe workflows.

+Workflows that receive a low RAROI or whose confidence scores fall under the tracker's threshold can be queued in a [borderline bucket](borderline_bucket.md) for micro‑pilot evaluation.
+This staging area records the workflow's RAROI history and only promotes the workflow if a follow‑up test exceeds the threshold; otherwise the candidate is terminated.

 ## Configuring impact severity

 Impact severity values live in `config/impact_severity.yaml`.
 A minimal example